Facebook allows staff to join anti-Trump protests on May 1

-Facebook won't penalise employees who time time off on May 1 to protest President Donald Trump's immigration policies, Bloomberg reported on Tuesday.
+Facebook won't penalize employees who take time off on May 1 to protest President Donald Trump's immigration policies, Bloomberg reported Tuesday.

 "We're committed to fostering an inclusive workplace where employees feel comfortable expressing their opinions and speaking up," a Facebook spokesman told Bloomberg.

 The social network is one of many Silicon Valley companies to benefit from immigrant tech talent.
-Back in January and February, the industry came together to protest Trump's executive order temporarily banning travel and immigration from seven mostly Muslim countries.
+Earlier this year, the industry came together to protest Trump's executive order temporarily banning travel and immigration from seven mostly Muslim countries.

+On Tuesday, Trump is expected to sign an executive order that would tighten restrictions on H-1B visas, which are widely used by Silicon Valley companies and others to bring in highly skilled workers from overseas.

 Facebook did not immediately respond to a request for comment.